A FAIR File Format for Mathematical Software: Abstract

 \section{Abstract}

-We describe a generic \JSON based file format which is suitable for computations in computer algebra.
-This is implemented in the computer algebra system \OSCAR, but we also indicate how it can be used in a different context.
+We describe a \JSON based file format for storing and sharing results in computer algebra without losing accuracy.
+Guided by practical usability, some key features are the flexibility to handle data structures unknown at the time of design, a clear method for transitioning to the latest format and a way of separating data of distinct or even contradicting semantics.
+This is implemented in the computer algebra system \OSCAR~\cite{OSCAR-book,OSCAR}, but we also indicate how it can be used in a different context.